About the GEAR UP Alumni Leadership Academy (GUALA)

-Each winter, NCCEP selects up to 30 Alumni Leaders—identified and recommended by GEAR UP professionals around the country—to participate in GUALA, a highly selective, 12-month program beginning in May.
+Each spring, NCCEP selects up to 30 Alumni Leaders—identified and recommended by GEAR UP professionals around the country—to participate in GUALA, a highly selective, 12-month program beginning in May.

 GUALA uses training, webinars, skill-building, and interaction with local, state, and national decision-makers to develop future leaders with the skills, vision, and commitment to enrich the entire GEAR UP community.

 After an intensive, week-long training (June 12-18, 2016) held in Washington, D.C., Alumni Leaders commit to contribute approximately 10 hours of community service each month that benefit local, state, and/or national GEAR UP.